Support our work by becoming our Patron! Learn More

 • Should be fresh.

-• Certain amount of fat should be attached to the kidney as it keeps them moist.
+• A certain amount of fat should be attached to the kidneys as it keeps them moist.

 • The fat should be crisp and not sticky.